19hours/sg-statutes/Acts/Financial Advisers Act.md

 [SF Bill, Clause 93]

-### Lapsing, revocation, suspension and expiry of licence
+### Lapsing, revocation and suspension of financial adviser’s licence

-19\.—(1) A licence shall lapse —
+19\.—(1) A financial adviser’s licence shall lapse —

-(a) in the case of a licensed financial adviser, if it is wound up or otherwise dissolved, whether in Singapore or elsewhere;
+(a) if the licensed financial adviser is wound up or otherwise dissolved, whether in Singapore or elsewhere; or

-(b) in the case of a licensed representative, if he dies or becomes mentally incapacitated; or

-(c) in the event of such other occurrence or in such other circumstances as may be prescribed.
+(b) in the event of such other occurrence or in such other circumstances as may be prescribed.

-(2) The Authority may revoke a licence —
+(2) The Authority may revoke a financial adviser’s licence if —

-(a) in the case of a licensed financial adviser, if —

-(i) there exists a ground on which the Authority may refuse an application under section 9(1);
+(a) there exists a ground on which the Authority may refuse an application under section 9(1);

-(ii) the financial adviser has contravened any provision of this Act, or any condition or restriction imposed or any written direction given by the Authority under this Act;
+(b) the licensed financial adviser has contravened any provision of this Act, or any condition or restriction imposed or any written direction given by the Authority under this Act;

-(iii) it appears to the Authority that the financial adviser has failed to satisfy any of its obligations under or arising from this Act;
+(c) it appears to the Authority that the licensed financial adviser has failed to satisfy any of its obligations under or arising from this Act;

-(iv) it appears to the Authority that the financial adviser is carrying on its business in a manner that is —
+(d) it appears to the Authority that the licensed financial adviser is carrying on its business in a manner that is —

-(A) likely to be detrimental to its clients; or
+(i) likely to be detrimental to its clients; or

-(B) contrary to the public interest;
+(ii) contrary to the interests of the public;

-(iva) any information or document that is furnished by the financial adviser to the Authority is false or misleading; or
+(e) the licensed financial adviser has furnished any information or document to the Authority that is false or misleading;

-(v) the financial adviser fails or ceases to carry on the business for which it was licensed; or

-(b) in the case of a licensed representative, if —

-(i) there exists a ground on which the Authority may refuse an application under section 11(1);

-(ii) the representative has contravened any provision of this Act, or any condition or restriction imposed or any written direction given by the Authority under this Act;

-(iii) it appears to the Authority that the representative has failed to satisfy any of his obligations under or arising from this Act;
+(f) the Authority has reason to believe that the licensed financial adviser, or any of its officers or employees, has not performed its or his duties efficiently, honestly or fairly;

-(iv) it appears to the Authority that the representative is carrying on his functions in a manner that is —

-(A) likely to be detrimental to the clients of the financial adviser of which he is a representative; or

-(B) contrary to the public interest;

-(iva) any information or document that is furnished by the representative to the Authority is false or misleading;
+(g) a prohibition order under section 59 has been made by the Authority, and remains in force, against the licensed financial adviser;

+(h) the licensed financial adviser fails to pay the licence fee referred to in section 14; or

-(v) the representative fails or ceases to perform the functions for which he was licensed; or
+(i) the licensed financial adviser fails or ceases to carry on business in all types of financial advisory service for which it was licensed.

-(vi) the licence of the financial adviser of which he is a representative is revoked.

-[2/2005]

 (3) The Authority may, if it considers it desirable to do so —

-(a) suspend a licence for a specific period instead of revoking it under subsection (2); and
+(a) suspend a financial adviser’s licence for a specific period instead of revoking it under subsection (2); and

 (b) at any time extend or revoke the suspension.

-(4) Subject to subsection (5), the Authority shall not revoke or suspend a licence under subsection (2) or (3), respectively, without giving the licensee an opportunity to be heard.
+(4) Subject to subsection (5), the Authority shall not revoke or suspend a financial adviser’s licence under subsection (2) or (3) without giving the licensed financial adviser an opportunity to be heard.

-(5) The Authority may revoke or suspend a licence under subsection (2) or (3), respectively, without giving the licensee an opportunity to be heard —

-(a) in the case of a licensed financial adviser, on any of the following grounds:
+(5) The Authority may revoke or suspend a financial adviser’s licence without giving the licensed financial adviser an opportunity to be heard on any of the following grounds:

-(i) the licensee is in the course of being wound up or otherwise dissolved, whether in Singapore or elsewhere;
+(a) the licensed financial adviser is in the course of being wound up or otherwise dissolved, whether in Singapore or elsewhere;

-(ii) a receiver, a receiver and manager or an equivalent person has been appointed, whether in Singapore or elsewhere, in relation to or in respect of any property of the licensee;
+(b) a receiver, a receiver and manager or an equivalent person has been appointed, whether in Singapore or elsewhere, for or in respect of any property of the licensed financial adviser;

-(iii) a prohibition order under section 59 has been made by the Authority, and remains in force, against the licensee;
+(c) a prohibition order under section 59 has been made by the Authority, and remains in force, against the licensed financial adviser;

-(iv) the licensee has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that it had acted fraudulently or dishonestly; or
+(d) the licensed financial adviser has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that it had acted fraudulently or dishonestly.

-(b) in the case of a licensed representative, on any of the following grounds:

-(i) the licensee is an undischarged bankrupt, whether in Singapore or elsewhere;

-(ii) a prohibition order under section 59 has been made by the Authority, and remains in force, against the licensee;

-(iii) the licensee has been convicted, whether in Singapore or elsewhere, of an offence —

-(A) involving fraud or dishonesty or the conviction for which involved a finding that he had acted fraudulently or dishonestly; and

-(B) punishable with imprisonment for a term of 3 months or more.

-[15/2003]

-(6) A person whose licence is revoked or suspended shall cease to act as a financial adviser or representative, as the case may be, from the date on which the revocation or suspension takes effect.
+(6) A person whose financial adviser’s licence is revoked or suspended shall cease to act as a financial adviser from the date on which the revocation or suspension takes effect.

-(7) A financial adviser whose licence is revoked or suspended shall immediately inform all of its representatives, in writing, of such revocation or suspension.

-(8) Every representative who has been informed of the revocation or suspension of the licence of the financial adviser of which he is a representative shall —
+(7) Where the Authority has revoked or suspended a financial adviser’s licence, the licensed financial adviser shall —

-(a) in the case of revocation, immediately cease to act as a representative of the financial adviser; or
+(a) in the case of a revocation of its licence, immediately inform all its representatives by notice in writing of such revocation, and the representatives who are so informed shall cease to act as representatives of that licensed financial adviser; or

-(b) in the case of suspension, immediately cease to act as a representative of the financial adviser during the period of the suspension.
+(b) in the case of a suspension of its licence, immediately inform all its representatives by notice in writing of such suspension, and the representatives who are so informed shall cease to act as representatives of that licensed financial adviser during the period of the suspension.

-(9) Any lapsing, revocation, suspension or expiry of a licence shall not operate so as to —
+(8) A lapsing, revocation or suspension of a financial adviser’s licence shall not operate so as to —

-(a) avoid or affect any agreement, transaction or arrangement, relating to any investment product, entered into by the licensee, whether the agreement, transaction or arrangement was entered into before or after the lapsing, revocation, suspension or expiry of the licence; or
+(a) avoid or affect any agreement, transaction or arrangement relating to any investment product entered into by the licensed financial adviser, whether the agreement, transaction or arrangement was entered into before, on or after the lapsing, revocation or suspension of the licence; or

-(b) affect any right, obligation or liability arising under any agreement, transaction or arrangement referred to in paragraph (a).
+(b) affect any right, obligation or liability arising under any such agreement, transaction or arrangement.

-(10) Any person who continues to act as a financial adviser in contravention of subsection (6) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $150,000 and, in the case of a continuing offence, to a further fine not exceeding $15,000 for every day or part thereof during which the offence continues after conviction.
+(9) Any person who continues to act as a financial adviser in contravention of subsection (6) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $150,000 and, in the case of a continuing offence, to a further fine not exceeding $15,000 for every day or part thereof during which the offence continues after conviction.

-(11) Any person who continues to act as a representative in contravention of subsection (6) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $2,500 for every day or part thereof during which the offence continues after conviction.

-(12) Any financial adviser which contravenes subsection (7) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part thereof during which the offence continues after conviction.
+(10) Any financial adviser which contravenes subsection (7) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part thereof during which the offence continues after conviction.

-(13) Any representative who contravenes subsection (8) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $2,500 for every day or part thereof during which the offence continues after conviction.

-[SF Bill, Clause 95]
+[1/2009 wef 26/11/2010]

 ### Right of appeal

 20\.
 Any person who is aggrieved —

-(a) by the refusal of the Authority to grant a licence to him, or to renew or vary his licence; or
+(a) by the refusal of the Authority to grant a financial adviser’s licence to it, or to vary its licence; or

+[1/2009 wef 26/11/2010]

-(b) by the revocation or suspension of his licence by the Authority,
+(b) by the revocation or suspension of its licence by the Authority,

 [1/2009 wef 26/11/2010]